whatwg/streams/README.md

     var index = 0;

     function pump() {
-        while (index < array.length && writableStream.writableState === "writable") {
+        while (index < array.length && writableStream.state === "writable") {
             writableStream.write(array[index++]).catch(e => console.error(e));
         }

         if (index === array.length) {
             writableStream.close().then(() => console.log("All done!"))
                                   .catch(e => console.error("Error with the stream", e));
-        } else if (writableStream.writableState === "waiting") {
+        } else if (writableStream.state === "waiting") {
             console.log("Waiting until all queued writes have been flushed through before writing again.");
-            writableStream.waitForWritable().then(pump, e => console.error(e));
+            writableStream.wait().then(pump, e => console.error(e));
         }
     }
 }
 ```

 If the writable stream is in a writable state, and we have more data to write, then we do so until one of those conditions becomes false, using a `while` loop to continually call `writableStream.write(data)` as long as that is true.
 Eventually, either we will run out of data, or the stream will no longer be writable.
 If we ran out of data, then we close the stream, being sure to wait for successful completion of the close operation before announcing our success.
 If we haven't run out of data, then the stream must have transitioned to a waiting state, meaning that its internal buffer is getting full, and we should pause if possible.
-We log a message to that effect, then call `writableStream.waitForWritable()` to get a promise that will be fuflilled when all the previously-queued writes have been flushed to the underlying sink.
+We log a message to that effect, then call `writableStream.wait()` to get a promise that will be fuflilled when all the previously-queued writes have been flushed to the underlying sink.
 When this happens, the stream will be back in a writable state, and we continue that process.

-#### Ignoring `writableState`
+#### Ignoring `state`

 The previous example was somewhat silly, as we didn't effectively use the information that the writable stream's internal buffer was full.
 Typically, you would use that information to communicate a backpressure signal to a data source, possibly through the readable stream API's mechanisms for automatically doing this if you don't call `read()`.
 (Indeed, this very process can be seen, in its most generic form, in the `pipe` method of `BaseReadableStream`.)
 If the data is already in memory anyway, there's nothing to be gained by delaying calls to `write()` until the stream signals it is writable; there's nowhere to signal backpressure to.